 This webpage provides City-specific updates, service interruptions, and other useful links and information.

-- Property taxes can be paid online, through your bank online, or the Finance Department at Langley City Hall will be open to taxpayers paying their property taxes and parking fees.
+- Property taxes can be paid online, through your bank online, or the Finance Department at Langley City Hall.
 Other departments within Langley City Hall, will continue to operate, but public access will continue to be restricted until further notice.
-The public is asked to make an appointment for services from the other departments by calling 604.514.2800 or emailing email@example.com.
+The public is asked to make an appointment for services from the other departments by calling 604.514.2800 or emailing firstname.lastname@example.org.

 - Parking enforcement has resumed.
 Parking disputes must be submitting in writing; parking dispute forms will be available at the north entrance.
 Bylaw staff are available by email, phone or by appointment.

 - In compliance with Ministerial Order M192, the City is taking a phased approach to safely providing public access to its open Council/Committee/Task Group meetings.
 Council meetings, Committee, and Task Group meetings will, for the time being, continue to be held electronically; however, the City is exploring options for providing for public attendance at these meetings.
 Regular Council meetings will continue to be video recorded and posted to the City’s website for viewing.
 The City is once again scheduling Delegations and Community Highlights to attend electronic Regular Council meetings.
 The City is also exploring the feasibility of allowing members of the public on-site to view these meetings in a room in City Hall.

 - Public Hearings will continue to be held by electronic means as permitted under Ministerial Order M192.
 Members of the public are able to provide comments via Zoom Webinar or by written submission.
 The City is exploring options to permit the public to view/participate in-person at City Hall via Zoom Webinar.
 Public Hearings will continue to be live-streamed to the public and the recording posted to the City's website for viewing after the Hearing.